getgrav/grav-learn/pages/05.advanced/02.debugging/docs.md

   debug: true                           # Enable Twig debug
 ```

-This then allows you to use the [Twig Dump](http://twig.sensiolabs.org/doc/functions/dump.html) function to dump the value of a variable or object:
+This allows you to use the [Twig Dump][dump] function to dump the value of a variable or object:

 {% verbatim %}
 ```